wolfen351/windows-service-gui/README.md

 # Source

-A little library forked from windowsservicehelper for adding a gui in debug mode to windows services
+A little library forked from windowsservicehelper for adding an (optional) gui in debug mode to windows services.
+It allows you to "just press F5" and run the windows service already.

 Please see original source for the original code: https://archive.codeplex.com/?p=windowsservicehelper